blackb6a/blackb6a-ctf-2023-challenges/22-vs-code/src/intendedSolution.md

 - Used bcrypt to generate a hash with the colors
 - Changed the background to #202020 to ~~trick innocent solvers~~ be more theme agnostic

+Please also see Neobeo and 4yn (the only solve)'s solve script at https://github.com/slashbad/writeups/blob/master/b6a23/vscode/vscode-solution.ipynb - it has really good visualizations.

 Here's a suggested solve path:

 1. Differentiate the different colors